Hairspray (1988 film): Production

+Development

-John Waters wrote the screenplay under the title of White Lipstick, with the story loosely based on real events.
+Waters wrote the screenplay under the title of White Lipstick, with the story loosely based on real events.
 The Corny Collins Show is based on the real-life Buddy Deane Show, a local dance party program which pre-empted Dick Clark's American Bandstand in the Baltimore area during the 1950s and early 1960s.
-Waters had previously written about The Buddy Deane Show in his 1983 book Crackpot: The Obsessions of John Waters.
+Waters had previously written about The Buddy Deane Show in his 1986 book Crackpot: The Obsessions of John Waters.

+Filming

 Principal photography took place in and around the Baltimore area during the summer of 1987.
-The school scenes were filmed at Perry Hall High School with set locations including the library, a first-floor English class, and the principal's office.
-In the scene set in the principal's office, the Harry Dorsey Gough (see Perry Hall Mansion) coat-of-arms that once hung in the main lobby can be seen through the doorway.
-The scenes set at Tilted Acres amusement park were filmed at Dorney Park & Wildwater Kingdom in Allentown, Pennsylvania.
+The school scenes were shot at Perry Hall High School, with set locations including the library, a first-floor English class and the principal's office.
+In the principal's office, the Harry Dorsey Gough (see Perry Hall Mansion) coat-of-arms that once hung in the main lobby can be seen through the doorway.
+Tilted Acres amusement park was Dorney Park & Wildwater Kingdom in Allentown, Pennsylvania.

-According to Debbie Harry, Waters wanted her to perform music for the film as well as act in it, but the record label she was signed to objected.
+According to Harry, Waters wanted her to not only act but also perform music for the film, but her record label Sire objected.

 Hairspray was Divine's final film to be released in his lifetime; he died on March 7, 1988, three weeks after the film's premiere and nine days after the film's release.
-Hairspray was his only film with Waters in which he didn't play the lead.
-Originally, Divine was considered to play both Tracy Turnblad and her mother Edna.
-Executives from New Line Cinema, the film's distributor, discouraged this concept, and it was eventually dropped.
-Instead Divine played Edna Turnblad and Arvin Hodgepile, the racist TV station manager.
+Hairspray was his only film with Waters in which he did not play the lead.
+Originally, Divine was considered to play both Tracy and Edna.
+Executives from New Line Cinema, the film's distributor, discouraged this concept, and it was dropped.
+Instead, Divine played Edna Turnblad and Arvin Hodgepile, the racist TV station manager.

-According to BusinessInsider.com, Hairspray became the most popular movie set in Maryland.